mapbender/mapbender-documentation/en/book/components.rst

 Components
 #####################

 Mapbender3 is made up of different components.
-On the serverside we use Symfony2 as a framework which comes along with powerfull components like Doctrine, Twig, Monolog and more.
+On the server side we use Symfony2 as a framework which comes along with powerfull components like Doctrine, Twig, Monolog and more.

-On the client side we use OpenLayer, MapQuery and jQuery & jQuery UI.
+On the client side we use OpenLayers, MapQuery and jQuery & jQuery UI.

-We have a Mapbender core bundle with the Mapbender basis functionality.
+We have a Mapbender core bundle with the Mapbender basic functionalities.
 And more Mapbender bundles which are optional.

 We offer a Mapbender Starter package.
-With the Mapbender starter you can set up a Mapbender3 installation easily.
+With the Mapbender Starter package you can set up a Mapbender3 installation easily.

   .. image:: ../../figures/mapbender3_components.png
      :scale: 60